 More information about traffic in Edison:

 Public transportation is limited in Edison.
 Many use rideshare apps such as Uber and Lyft to get around the area and visit neighboring townships.
 Although Edison is supported by public transportation systems in New York and surrounding areas, it does not have its own bus system.
 However, it does have a transportation system for senior citizens in place.
 Those who commute into New York City for fun or work can rely on CoachBus.
 Most of the riders purchase a monthly pass because CoachBus offers fixed routes throughout all of New Jersey and New York.
 The monthly pass comes in at $480 a month, but many residents consider the price worth it.
 After all, it is cheaper than owning a car and paying for parking in downtown New York City.

 Students in Edison are zoned to a school district in the heart of town.
 The Edison Township School District is a popular district in Middlesex County.
 With less than 17,000 students and a student-teacher ratio of 14 to 1, the schools continue to earn accolades every year.
 Many Edison schools offer Gifted and or A.P. programs.

 Parents and guardians also have the opportunity to zone their children to the New Brunswick School District, a nearby school district just 8 miles away.

-If you are ready to move to Edison, please contact us today to learn about the current housing market.
-We can help you find your dream home that fits in your exact budget.
+If you are ready to move to Edison, contact The Dekanski Home Selling Team of RE/MAX 1st Advantage with New Jersey Real Estate Network at (800) 691-0485 to learn about the current housing market.
+We can help you find an ideal Edison home that fits your exact needs and budget.